 A contribution to installation costs is offered only to students residents of a Partner Country (1000 EUR for the entire course).
 It is an incentive to help covering the additional costs related to the issuing of visas, residence permits, etc. as well as the temporary accommodation needs upon arrivel in the first Programme Country hosting HEI.

 |Contribution to subsistence costs (for both Programme and Partner Country scholarship holders)||1000 EUR per month for the entire duration of the EMJMD study programme (24 months maximum)|

 Contribution to subsistence costs must not be given to:

-Scholarship holders for the EMMC periods (study/research/placement/thesis preparation) spent in their country of residence;
+Scholarship holders for the EMJMD periods (study/research/placement/thesis preparation) spent in their country of residence;

-Partner Country Scholarship holders for the EMMC periods exceeding three months (indicaively the equivalent of 15 ECTS credits) spent in any Partner Country.
+Partner Country Scholarship holders for the EMJMD periods exceeding three months (indicaively the equivalent of 15 ECTS credits) spent in any Partner Country.

 The ARCHMAT Consortium has decided that, provided they fulfill the academic and/or professional admission criteria for the ARCHMAT Master course as outlined in section WHO CAN APPLY, excellent candidates who received in the selection procedure a score higher than 60 over 100, they were included in the Reserve list and that they intend to enroll in the ARCHMAT program on a self paying basis will be charged a Tuition Fee of 2500 € / semester.
 Self-Paying candidates will have to provide adequate proof of financial sustainability for the whole course duration;